PLSysSec/llvm-project-cet/clang/docs/ClangCommandLineReference.rst

 Path to system blacklist file for sanitizers

-.. option:: -fsystem-module

-Build this module as a system module.
-Only used with -emit-module

 .. option:: --gcc-toolchain=<arg>, -gcc-toolchain <arg>

 Use the gcc toolchain at the given directory